nvllsvm/freecyngn/README.md

 3. Boot your device into recovery.
 4. If not already done, install CyanogenMod as usual from recovery - DO NOT REBOOT
 5. Install freecyngn as if it was a rom, but DO NOT WIPE /system before
+6. Make sure there is no error output in /system/freecyngn

 Note: You need to repeat step 5 everytime you update CyanogenMod.
 Do not use the CMUpdater, as it will reboot the recovery after the update without giving you the choice to reflash